eclipse-platform/ui-best-practices/README.md

 ------------

 This directory contains the source for the [Eclipse UI Guidelines](eclipse_ui_guidelines.adoc) in AsciiDoc format, the build script, and generated output.

-Note that the build script is configured to generate output for a specific version of the document and running the build may overwrite any existing document.
+The build script is configured to generate output for a specific version of the document and running the build (`make`) may overwrite any existing document.

-The output files (*.html) may be live documents that may be included by other documents found in the repository and also externally, so take care with what you commit.
+The output files (eg., `*.html) may be live documents that may be included by other documents found in the repository and also externally, so take care with what you commit.

 ### Installing Asciidoctor
 Asciidoctor is required for generating the output files.
 Please have a look at [Installing Asciidoctor Toolchain](http://asciidoctor.org/docs/install-toolchain/) or [Installing Asciidoctor on OS X](http://asciidoctor.org/docs/install-asciidoctor-osx/).
 For PDF generartion you also need to install [Asciidoctor PDF Support](http://asciidoctor.org/docs/convert-asciidoc-to-pdf/).

 ### Making changes
-Ensure that lines in .adoc files are *hard wrapped* at 80 columns.
+Ensure that lines in `.adoc files are *hard wrapped* at 80 columns.
 This makes it much easier to view the diffs in git.
 How you do this depends on your particular text editor.